Go, Dog. Go! (TV series): Season 4 (2023)

+In the series finale, When Pawston is chosen to host the legendary Dogcathalon, Tag steps up as crew chief, leading her friends and family in preparing for the big event—and bringing the series to a joyful, heartfelt finale filled with teamwork, racing, and Pawston pride.

 Production

-The series was first announced back in 2019 as part of seven Netflix Original Preschool shows targeted at 2-6 year olds.
-According to John Rivoli's Instagram, it was originally going to be released December 22, 2020, but was delayed until January 26, 2021.
-The first and second season consists of nine episodes with the third season of eight episodes and the fourth season of fourteen episodes, each 24 minutes in length.
+Go, Dog.
+Go! was first announced back in 2019 as part of seven Netflix Original Preschool shows targeted at 2-6 year olds.
+The series was originally scheduled to be released December 22, 2020, but was delayed until January 26, 2021.
+The first and second season consist of nine episodes with the third season of eight episodes and the fourth season of fourteen episodes, each 24 minutes in length.
 All episodes featured 2 11-12 minute stories, though episodes 6, 9, 18, 31 and 40 are 2-parters and episode 10 is a full length episode.

 Music

 The series soundtrack is composed by Paul Buckley.

 Release

 Go, Dog.
 Go! premiered on January 26, 2021, globally on Netflix.
 A trailer was released on January 6, along with an array of teaser clips released by different publications.

 Reception

 Critical reception

-The review, which is from Common Sense Media, gives the series 4 out of 5 stars, and the disclaimer: "Dog adventures with oodles of preschool laughs."
+Common Sense Media, in their review, gave the series 4 out of 5 stars, and the disclaimer: "Dog adventures with oodles of preschool laughs".